QuineDot/rust-learning/src/dyn-trait-vs.md

 RPITs also have some rather tricky behavior around type parameter and lifetime capture.
 The planned `impl Trait` functionalities deserve their own exploration independent of `dyn Trait`, so I'll only mention them in brief:
-- RPIT captures all type parameters ([and their implied lifetimes](https://github.com/rust-lang/rust/issues/42940))
+- RPIT captures all type and lifetime parameters by default
-  - And also lifetime parameters, in traits and [in edition 2024](https://github.com/rust-lang/rust/issues/117587)
+  - Though [precise capturing](https://doc.rust-lang.org/nightly/edition-guide/rust-2024/rpit-lifetime-capture.html#capturing) can mitigate this to some extent
 - RPIT captures specific lifetimes and not [the intersection of all lifetimes](./dyn-trait-lifetime.md#when-multiple-lifetimes-are-involved)
   - And thus it is [tedious to capture an intersection of input lifetimes](https://github.com/danielhenrymantilla/fix_hidden_lifetime_bug.rs) instead of a union
-  - (The situation will be improved by [precise capturing](https://github.com/rust-lang/rust/issues/123432))

 Despite all these downsides, I would say that RPIT has a *slight* edge over `dyn Trait` in return position *when applicable,* especially for owned types.
 The advantage between